crp-mol/transaminases/README.md

 ## STEP 4: Perform the MD simulations on the docked structures
 ![MD](imgs/MD.png)
-We can perform MD simulations on the docked structures to count the number of reactive poses and calculate the *ee*% of the enzyme toward the query compound.
-We just need the YOB file generated in STEP 3 as initial frame.
+Now, we need to carry out MD simulations using the docked structures as starting conformation.
+And from the MD trajectory, we count the number of near-attack conformations (reactive poses) to calculate the *ee*% of the enzyme toward the query compound.
+The only input needed is the YOB file generated in **STEP 3**.

+To run the MD simulations, issue the following command:

 ```bash
 $PATH_YASARA/yasara -txt MDSimulation.mcr "MacroTarget ='example_input/4e3q_forRosetta__DE_1_B__DE_1_WOW'" "CurrentSetting ='MultiShort'"
 ```

-The YASARA macro will take care of performing the MD simulations and analysis.
-It will do 5 replicas of 20 ps each, and will count NACs on-the-fly.
+The YASARA macro will take of everything (solvation, minimization, equilibration, simulation, and analysis).
+The example provided is for 5 replicas of 20 ps each.

 :ledger: **Notes**

 *	The MD simulation parameters can be controlled with the `CurrentSetting` flag (see `MDSimulation.mcr`).
 *	The file listing the geometric criteria is `NACGeometricCriteria.mcr`.
-If a file containing the geometric criteria defining reactive poses (NACs) was provided, then the script should also have counted the NACs on-the-fly.
+If this file is provided, YASARA will calculate analyze the simulations on-the-fly and calculate the percentage of reactive poses.
 *	Example output files are provided in `MD/example_output`, for the 5x20 ps setup: 5 replicas of 20 ps each.
 *	In the example provided, the number of NACs counted for subunit A is 3.78 (average across 5 replicas).
 This number can be found in the file `4e3q_forRosetta__DE_1_B__DE_1_WOW_LSOn_F_2000fs_20000fs_NAC_Results_ZZZ_Combinations_All5Seeds_Summary.tab`.
 *	NACs% can be recalculated by using the TAB files that contain the geometric criteria measurements taken across the 20 ps trajectory, e.g. `4e3q_forRosetta__DE_1_B__DE_1_WOW_F_01_A_LSOn00001.tab` is from replica 01 binding site A. The first column is the *time*, the second is whether this frame is a NAC or not (`0.0000` means `no`, `1.0000` means `yes`), the third column is the *criteria_1*, the fourth column is whether *criteria_1* passed the NAC criteria (`0.000` means `no`, `1.0000` means `yes`), the fifth colum is the *criteria_2*, the sixth column is whether *criteria_2* was passed or not, etc...